NREL-Sienna/PowerSimulations.jl/docs/src/tutorials/pcm_simulation.md

 ### `SimulationSequence`

-Similar to an `ProblemTemplate`, the `SimulationSequence` provides a template of how to execute a sequential set of operations problems.
+Similar to a `ProblemTemplate`, the `SimulationSequence` provides a template of how to execute a sequential set of operations problems.

 Let's review some of the `SimulationSequence` arguments.